Bylaws of the Pacific Northwest Region

 A Regional President's Award may be awarded at the discretion of the President.

 The latest edition of Robert's Rules of Order

 shall be the guide lines on all questions or parliamentary law and proceedings.
 This authority shall govern the Association in all cases to which the rules therein are applicable, and in which the said rules are not inconsistent with the Articles of Incorporation and Bylaws.

 In the case of a vacancy in the office of President, the President-Elect, if available and in good standing, shall at once succeed to the Office of President and shall serve for the remainder of the term in the capacity and shall continue in the office as President for the ensuing year.

-If a vacancy occurs in the office of the President-Elect, the appropriate Chapter shall nominate a replacement to be approved by the Board of Directors
+If a vacancy occurs in the office of the President-Elect, either the appropriate Chapter shall nominate a replacement or the region will hold a general election to be approved by the Board of Directors